The Bus: Coming to a Stop Near You

 What awaits you … at the bus stop

-Cherriots bus stops have red and white signs, CARTS stops have green and white.
+Cherriots bus stops have red and white signs.
+Cherriots Regional bus stop signs are blue and white.
 Arrive at your stop five minutes early.
 You can also bring your skateboard on the bus, or load your bike on the bike rack.

 Sometimes love doesn’t require exact change … but the bus does

 Find the price of your ride on the Fares page.
 When you board the bus, you can pay cash for a single bus ride or a day pass.
 Bring exact change, because the driver doesn’t carry change.
 There are several ways to pay for the bus – including a convenient 30-day bus pass.
 You can buy your pass at several locations.

 To stop the zombie horde, you must first stop … the bus

 It’s easy – just pull the yellow cord as you approach your destination.

 No eating food on the bus (especially not brains).
 Drinks are okay in a travel mug or to-go cup with a lid.

 Listening to music is a great way to pass the time, with headphones on.

 Unless it's a service animal, your pet must be kept in a carrier.

 Strollers and baby carriages are allowed on the bus.
 If possible, the child should be removed from the carriage or stroller before entering the bus, and the stroller stowed behind a seat.
 If you have a non-collapsible carriage or stroller or one that contains more than one child, use the lift or ramp and ride in the wheelchair area.